 To protect your privacy and security, we may also take reasonable steps to verify your identity before updating your information.

-You may opt out of marketing communications or update your preferences by following the link included in the marketing communication.
+You may opt out of marketing communications or update your preferences by contacting us or by following the link included in any marketing communication.
 This will not prevent us from contacting you directly in order to provide our services, such as corresponding with you by email about your case.

 In accordance with data protection laws, you may request access to or removal of your personal data or you may object to processing by contacting firstname.lastname@example.org.
 Please note that a request for removal of your information or any other restriction on our ability to process your personal data may mean that we are unable to provide you with the services you have requested.